mateuszniechwiej/Ms-1-LP/README.md

 1. Navigation bar
 * In desktop view:
     * By clicking logo brand located on the left is visitor is brought back to homepage :white_check_mark:
-    * Tested menu links: home,about,contact,gallery and menu  :white_check_mark:
+    * Tested menu links: Home,About,Contact,Locations(underlined to inform user on which currently page he is),Gallery and menu  :white_check_mark:
     * social media links:
       * locations(to open google maps in new tab with all 3 places) :white_check_mark:
       * facebook and instagram :white_check_mark: